lofar-astron/prefactor/README.md

 * Initial-Subtract-Fast.parset : A pipeline that generates full FoV images and subtracts the sky-models from the visibilities.
 (Needed for facet-calibration.)
 * Initial-Subtract-IDG.parset : Same as Initial-Subtract.parset, but uses the image domain gridder (IDG) in WSClean
 * Initial-Subtract-IDG-LowMemory.parset : Same as Initial-Subtract.parset, but uses the image domain gridder (IDG) in WSClean for high-res imaging
-* Initial-Subtract-Deep.parset : Same as Initial-Subtract.parset, but it does only one image of the full bandwidth instead of imaging the bands separately.

 Software requirements:
 * the full "offline" LOFAR software installation (version >= 3.1)